nextauthjs/docs/docs/faq.md

 Note: NextAuth.js does not currently handle Access Token rotation for OAuth providers for you, however you can check out [this tutorial](/tutorials/refresh-token-rotation) if you want to implement it.

+We also have an [example repository](https://github.com/nextauthjs/next-auth-refresh-token-example) / project based upon NextAuth.js v4 where we demonstrate how to use a refresh token to refresh the provided access token.

 </p>
 </details>